 How I Overcame Emotional Eating, Part 1: Food as a Symbol of Love

-This is part 1 of my 6-part series on emotional eating: how I used to be a severe emotional eater, how I overcame my stress eating issues, and how you can stop stress eating, starting today.
+This is part 1 of a 6-part series on emotional eating: how I used to be a severe emotional eater, how I overcame my stress eating issues, and how you can stop stress eating, starting today.

 How would you describe your relationship with food?